 People who knew skating would watch video of me and go “It looks like you are thinking about skating instead of just skating.”
 Yup.
 I’d be in a lap thinking about a half-dozen cues all at once and it made me skate like a robot.
 It looked horrid and felt worse.

 Mind you that this process occurred over 5.5 years, I’m making it sound like it was quick but it was not.
 There were endless setbacks.
 I’d learn something, figure it out, then lose it for 3 weeks and revert to old habits.
 Then it would come back and stay.
 It was never ending but this is where my particular brand of obsessive psychosis comes in handy: I can focus for years at a time on stuff that’s important to me.
 I don’t get bored.
 In this regard, Rex was the perfect teacher, and I was the perfect student.
+I was happy to sweep dojo.

 I’d note, to break up the dense blocks of text that I did finally get it.
 Rex had told me early on that only three skaters of his had ever become technically perfect in terms of meeting his ideal of technique.
 I told him I’d be the fourth and while I never corrected a few minor technique issues (you can see me toe out my right skate a bit in the corner), I did ultimately get it.
 This may also make some of the text descriptions I gave in Part 4 make a little more sense, you can see the weight shift on the straightaway, the carve of the skate as I push out and into internal rotation, the crossover.
 And my butt.